Athletics at Sterling College

 The College’s partnership with the Craftsbury Outdoor Center offers Sterling students high quality facilities, equipment, coaching, and terrain for both Nordic and Running team practice and competition.
 Students have ample opportunity to interact with Green Racing Project World Cup and Olympic athletes throughout the year.

 The Sterling Skyrunners – Trail, Mountain, Ultra Running Team

 Sterling is proud to host the first collegiate program in Mountain and Trail Running in the United States, established in October 2013.
 Students are supported to compete locally and regionally in events throughout the Green Mountains, White Mountains, and around the Northeastern U.S. Sterling students, staff, and faculty train in a supportive community of runners to prepare for competitions from an annual 5k trail series at the nearby internationally recognized Craftsbury Outdoor Center to 50 km, 50 mile, and 100 mile ultramarathons in Vermont and around the world.

-Students have recently competed in:
+Popular Races Students have Competed in:

 - Sleepy Hollow 10k Mountain Race, VT

 - The Race to the Top of Vermont (4.3 miles to the top of Mount Mansfield)

 - Ascutney Mountain Run, NH (3.7 miles to the top of Mount Ascutney)